 Having assigned the model to run on one or more IPUs, you can add additional parallelism through replication.
 Each replica represents an addition copy of the entire model, which runs in parallel.

 PopTorch can also run across multiple hosts.
 This is necessary for using more than 64 IPUs across IPU-PODs and may be beneficial when using a smaller number of IPUs such as models involving intensive pre-processing on the CPU.
 We recommend using the PopRun command-line tool and and PopDist configuration library, which can automatically set up PopTorch to run across multiple IPU-POD hosts.
-Please refer to the PopRun an PopDist user guide.
+Please refer to the PopDist and PopRun User Guide for more information, including details about the installation of Horovod if you are using the MPI communication protocol.

 PopTorch uses PyTorch’s torch.jit.trace API.
 That means it inherits the constraints of that API.
 These include: